Christriane/score-keep/README.md

 # score-keep
 Developed as part of a project from Andrew Mead's Meteor/React.js Course on Udemy.

-Score Keep is a simple app that keeps track any number of player's score.
+Score Keep is a simple app that keeps track of any number of player's score.
 Can be used for any game that requires score to be tracked.
 The app supports adding and subtracking points.

 ## Getting Started